 - Critical thinking and analytical reasoning

-Students can expect an MBA program to deliver a curriculum that is broad in scope, making this degree a good choice for individuals in a wide range of industries and organization types.
+Students can expect an MBA program to deliver a curriculum that is broad in scope, making this degree a good choice for individuals in a wide range of industries and organizations.
 However, some schools do offer specialization options for MBA students.
-You can choose from a full array of specializations, including sports business, project management, finance, health systems management, marketing and strategic human resource management.
+You can choose from a full array of specializations.

 The Focus and Academic Experience of MBA Students

 In a Master of Business Administration degree, students will typically take courses across multiple topic areas.
 These include accounting, finance, marketing and operations management.
 Students who choose an MBA degree with specialization will also take courses pertaining to that specialization.
 For example, students earning an MBA with an Emphasis in Sports Business study broad topics like managerial finance, applied business statistics and economics, as well as specialized topics like sports business analytics and sports business revenue generation.

 MBA students can expect to work through a rigorous curriculum that emphasizes online learning experiences along with flexibility and convenience, allowing MBA students to balance school, work and personal life.
 Some students may also choose to accelerate their learning and complete their MBA more quickly.